MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

 - You must have the Dynamics 365 Inventory Visibility provider installed.
 For installation steps, see [Set up Inventory Visibility provider](set-up-inventory-visibility-provider.md).
 - Submit on-hand change schedule updates to the Dynamics 365 Inventory Visibility provider that the dates are within the period that is defined by the **Schedule period** setting.

 The following table lists the API details to submit an on-hand schedule change request.
-These APIs are available from the Microsoft Dynamics 365 Supply Chain Management Inventory visibility add-in, as well as Intelligent Order Management.
+These APIs are available from the Microsoft Dynamics 365 Supply Chain Management Inventory visibility add-in, and in Intelligent Order Management.
 For more information, see [Dynamics 365 Inventory Services](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise).

 |Path|Method|Description|
 |----|------|-----------|